Kasper Kiilerich

-Kasper Hartly Kiilerich (born 22 November 2005) is a Danish professional footballer who plays as a goalkeeper for Danish 1st Division club Aarhus Fremad, on loan from Danish Superliga club Viborg FF.
+Kasper Hartly Kiilerich (born 22 November 2005) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Viborg.

 Career

 Kiilerich started playing football in Viborg Nørremarken, and later moved to FK Viborg as a U13 player.
-At the age of 15, Kiilerich was already a regular on the U-19 team and trained regularly with the senior squad.
+At the age of 15, Kiilerich was already a regular on the U19 team and trained regularly with the senior squad.
 On his 16th birthday, Kiilerich was permanently promoted to the first team squad.
 On 31 August 2022, 16-year-old Kiilerich made his official debut for Viborg in a Danish Cup match against Viby IF.

 In March 2023, Killerich was given a new contract in Viborg until the end of 2025.

-On 4 December 2023, Killerich finally made his Danish Superliga debut when first goalkeeper Lucas Lund Pedersen was injured in the match against FC Midtjylland after a collision at the end of the first half.
-It was a horror debut for Kiilerich, who let in two goals before the end of the first half alone, in a match that Viborg ended up losing 5–1.
+On 4 December 2023, Killerich finally made his Danish Superliga debut when first goalkeeper Lucas Lund was injured in the match against FC Midtjylland after a collision at the end of the first half.
+Viborg would lose the match 5–1.